 Please note the current Clyde Regulations and Byelaws are being updated and when published they will be summaried here.

 A new Order cited as the Clyde Dockyard Port of Gareloch and Loch Long Order 2011 #1680 came into force on 21st July 2011 and can be accessed in full on the Speed Limits page.

-There are two blue 15 tonne Visitors Moorings to the north of the castle – see Visitors Moorings.
+There are three blue 15 tonne Visitors Moorings one cable north of the castle – see Visitors Moorings.